The Unofficial Beacon Guide

 your unit is particularly affected.

-- There is good information about what people have tried on the Yahoo mailing list (see link below).
+- There is good information about what people have tried on the Yahoo mailing list (and other online groups, see complete list below).
 Try searches for "heat gain" and "air conditioner".

 - Each unit and every hallway has an air vent that is connected to a central fan system (sometimes called "Reznor fans").
 When